-Here is a list of 10 biotech podcasts to keep you up to date with the latest advances in the awesome field of biotechnology.
+Here is a list of 10 biotech podcasts to keep you up to date with the latest advances in the biotechnology industry.

 The Long Run

-The Long Run is hosted by US biotech journalist Luke Timmerman, founder and editor of Timmerman Reports.
-He invites biotech insiders to talk about the tough journey of turning scientific research into something meaningful — its title inspired by Ernest Shackleston’s Antarctic explorations.
+The Long Run is hosted by US biotech journalist Luke Timmerman, who invites biotech insiders to talk about the tough journey of turning scientific research into something meaningful — its title inspired by Ernest Shackleston’s Antarctic explorations.
 The episodes often go beyond the science and business of the companies featured, and discuss topics such as CEO activism or racism and gender inequality within the biotech industry.

-Science Friction, hosted by Australian science journalist Natasha Mitchell, showcases the stories behind science.
-I got to know this podcast through an episode featuring an interview with Mark Post, the scientist behind the first lab-grown burger.
-Some other cool episodes discuss why female animals — and people — are often excluded from scientific studies, or focus on interesting stories such as that of a survivor of a clinical trial that went very wrong.
+Science Friction showcases the stories behind scientific discoveries.
+The episodes range from discussing the creation of the first lab-grown burger to why female animals — and people — are often excluded from scientific studies, or feature the story of a survivor of a clinical trial that went very wrong.

 The Bio Report

-The Bio Report is produced by Daniel Levine, a well-known life sciences business journalist based in the US.
-This weekly podcast provides an insight at the most recent topics at the intersection of biotech, business and policy.
-While some episodes dive in-depth into specific topics, others strive to give a more general overview, highlighting specific companies and areas to watch and what to watch for this year.
+The Bio Report is produced by Daniel Levine, a US-based business journalist.
+This weekly podcast provides an insight into topics at the intersection of biotech, business, and policy.
+While some episodes dive in-depth into specific topics, others strive to give a more general overview, highlighting specific companies and areas to watch.

 Cell Culture Dish

-In each of its episodes, the Cell Culture Dish podcast brings its listeners an interview with a professional in the biotech industry to talk about the most recent advances in the world of cell culture.
+In each of its episodes, the Cell Culture Dish podcast invites a professional in the biotech industry to talk about the most recent advances in the world of cell culture.
 The podcast, which is hosted by California-based editor Brandy Sargent, touches on the many challenges the industry faces, from the early research stages to market-approved products, and how the experts are tackling them.

 The Readout LOUD

 The Readout LOUD, produced by US publication STAT News, is a weekly podcast series where journalists discuss the most recent news and current topics in the biotech industry.
 In some episodes, the hosts are joined by industry professionals that weigh in on the discussion.
-(You should be aware that although some of the episodes of this podcast are publicly available, most require a subscription.)
+(Note that although some of the episodes of this podcast are publicly available, most require a subscription.)